-The boards meet quarterly, together, and hold an annual retreat in conjunction with one of the quarterly meetings.
+The boards meet quarterly (on the same day) and hold an annual retreat in conjunction with one of the quarterly meetings.
 One or both boards may also meet from time-to-time to address time sensitive issues.
-The quarterly meetings typically last five hours and are held at the ACLU-NC office in Raleigh, but ad hoc meetings are held via phone or video teleconference.
+The quarterly meetings are all-day events held at the ACLU-NC office in Raleigh, but ad-hoc meetings are done via phone or video teleconference.
 Board members are expected to read all board material in advance of the meetings and to be prepared to discuss issues and make decisions.